shivam0642/Book-Directory-backend-/README.md

-# Book Directory CRUD App

-This is a simple Node.js CRUD (Create, Read, Update, Delete) application for managing a directory of books.
-Built as part of an internship task using Express and MongoDB.

----

-## Features
+**Overview**

+The Book Directory App is a backend project that manages a collection of books.
+Users can perform CRUD operations (Create, Read, Update, Delete) on books via RESTful APIs.
+Each book stores details like title, author, genre, and year of publication.
+This project functions as a mini-library backend, designed for efficient book management and easy extension.

+**Tech Stack**

+-Node.js & Express.js – REST API server

+-MongoDB – Book data storage (NoSQL)

+-Mongoose – Schema modeling & queries

+-dotenv – Secure environment variables

+-Postman – API testing

+**Features**

+1.Add a Book: Add new books with title, author, genre, and year

+2.Get All Books: Retrieve a complete book list from the database

+3.Get Book by ID: Fetch details of a single book via its unique ID

+4.Update Book: Modify existing book information

+5.Delete Book: Remove books from the directory

+**API Endpoints**

-- Add a new book
+-POST /books – Add a new book

-- View all books
+-GET /books – Fetch all books

+-GET /books/:id – Get details of a single book

-- Update book details
+-PUT /books/:id – Update book details

-- Delete a book
+-DELETE /books/:id – Delete a book

----

-## Tech Stack

-- Node.js
-- Express.js
-- MongoDB
-- Mongoose
-- Nodemon (for development)
-- dotenv
-- Morgan (for logging)
+**Real-World Use Case**

+1.This app serves as a foundation for:

+2.Building library/inventory systems

+3.Supporting user authentication (JWT)

+4.User reviews/ratings (future extensions)

+5.Organizing books by genre, author, or publication year

+6.Adding borrowing functionality